 An energizing breakfast doesn’t need to have a ton of calories!
-These low-calorie breakfasts will keep you full until lunch without disrupting your dieting goals!
+These low-calorie breakfasts will keep you full without disrupting your dieting goals!

-With these delicious low-calorie breakfast ideas, you will always have a tempting but healthy recipe to whip up for the most important meal of the day.
+Start your day the right way with these delicious low-calorie breakfast ideas.
+You will always have a tempting but healthy recipe to whip up for the most important meal of the day.

 From eggs, muffins, and pancakes, to smoothies, bowls, and puddings, this post will give you 41 breakfast choices that are low in calories but super rich in flavor.
 Enjoy!